Los Angeles Wrongful Death Attorneys

 - A spouse or domestic partner

-- If the victim did not have surviving children, then other heirs, such as parents or siblings
+- Other heirs, such as parents or siblings

-Additional people may have the right to bring wrongful death lawsuits if they depended financially on the deceased person.
-Such people include:
+Additional people may also have the right to bring wrongful death lawsuits if they depended financially on the deceased person.

 Helping Clients Recover for All of Their Losses

-The primary purpose of a wrongful death claim is to seek damages that compensate surviving family members for various losses suffered due to the death of their loved one.
+The primary purpose of a wrongful death claim is to compensate surviving family members for various losses suffered due to the death of their loved one.
 Generally, family members can seek compensation for economic and non-economic losses, though the damages available depend on the circumstances—and every case is unique.
-Contact Greene Broillet & Wheeler, LLP, to evaluate your specific situation.

 - Burial expenses